Starfunk/neural-network-library/README.md

 Compares a network using DropConnect to one not using DropConnect.

 ### train_network.py
 Train the network using the settings I found to achieve the highest results.
-This file also allows you to load the trained network, 'network.txt', which achieves an accuracy level of 98.06% on the test data.
+This file loads the trained network, 'network.txt', which achieves an accuracy level of 98.06% on the test data.

 ## Miscellaneous
 A set of miscellaneous files that support the function of the neural network library.